 When Opening and Saving the File with Excel

-- The same thing can occur when trying to open a previously made CSV with Excel.
-In our example below, we have opened the CSV with Notepad and we can see that the account number is correct and showing as "123456123456".
+- The same thing can occur when trying to open a previously made CSV file with Excel.
+In our example below, we have opened the CSV file with Notepad and we can see that the account number is showing as "123456123456".

 - When opening the CSV file in Excel, it will show the account number as "1.23E+11".
 Clicking into the field though shows the correct number.

 - If we were to save this document in Excel as a CSV file, it will save the reformatted value.
-This can be seen when we open the CSV file in Notepad.
+This can be seen when we open the newly saved CSV file in Notepad.